FreQRiDeR/DUPE-IT-/README.md

 Usage

 Select Source disk, partition to clone in ’SOURCES’ drop down menu.
 This is the disk you wish to clone.
-Now select the target disk you wish to clone to in ‘TARGET’ Dropdown menu.
+Now select the target disk in ‘TARGET’ Dropdown menu.
 This is the disk you wish to clone to.
 Hit ’Start Cloning’ button.
 That’s it!

 To create a DMG backup of a disk, partition that is restorable, select DMG source disk from the dropdown menu in the DMG Creation section.
 By default, DUPE-IT!
 Will create a read/writeable DMG.
 (RWZO format) If you wish to create a compressed DMG to save space, select the UDZO option.
 (Note, the UDZO DMG is not writeable!)